 California law becomes less clear when a more notorious type of death occurred on the premises at a point in time beyond the three-year time period.
 California statutes do not have a death reporting requirement beyond the three-year period.
 With that said, there have been some cases in California appellate courts which potentially work to enhance this reporting requirement.

 If a notorious death occurred at a particular residence, a death that others in the community may fairly well know about, courts have indicated in some appellate cases that information about this death needs to be conveyed to a buyer even if beyond three years.
-A death may be notorious, but a specific buyer may not know of it.
+Death may be notorious, but a specific buyer may not know of it.

 The basis for providing this information is a notorious death, or some other notorious circumstance surrounding a property, has the potential for lowering the value of the real estate.
 California courts have concluded that buyers have the right to have direct information about issues like a notorious death beyond the three-year period that potentially impacts property value.